Nuclearfossil/ProgrammingInCPP/README.md

 # Programming In C++

-An introductory tutorial/review of the C++ programming language
+An introductory tutorial/review of the C++ programming language.
+You can find the latest documentation on [ReadTheDocs.org](http://programmingincpp.readthedocs.io/en/latest/index.html)

 ## Goals